21 August Thamalakane River Lodge, Maun

 Poor Lance had an emergency evacuation!

 You could see the relief on his face when he appeared from the bushes.
-He shared his technique with is all just in case any of us were caught in a similar perilous condition.
+He shared his technique with us all, just in case any of us were caught in a similar perilous condition.

 Worked well for him!